lnsmith54/super-convergence/README.md

 			max_iter: 20000

 	Fig. 7a:
-		(no longer relevant due to changing of how we use batch norm)

-	Fig. 7b:
-		(no longer relevant due to changing of how we use batch norm)

-	Fig. 8a:
 	dataset used by network must be changed to CIFAR-100
 	$SOLVER should be the provided "lrRangeSolver.prototxt".
 		Single network: